ydmo/AMC/README.md

 # AMC
 This is an instruction manual of Auto Model Compression.
+Go to https://github.com/ydmo/AMC/wiki